luckinet/loca/README.md

 ## 01_setup_framework

-This module has the purpose of preparing all data that are required for a specific model run, such as setting up a model-specific profile containing all parameters for the model-run and preparing all input data for the spatial and temporal subset.
+This module has the purpose of preparing all data that are required for a specific model run, such as setting up a model-specific profile containing all parameters for the model-run, optionally building tiles, in case the spatial extent would be too large otherwise and ...

 ## 02_build_ontology